pwalczysko/omero-guide-upload/docs/import-cli.rst

 #.
 Prepare a `bulkmap-config.yml` file.
 In the example below, we use the file :download:`simple-annotation-bulkmap-config.yml <../scripts/simple-annotation-bulkmap-config.yml>`.

 #.
-Login to the OMERO.server you wish to import to.
+Log in to the OMERO.server you wish to import to.
 This can be a remote server if you do not wish to import `in-place`.

 #.
 Import and render in a single command sequence below::